General Privacy Notice of MCD

 MCD is pleased to provide the following Privacy Notice.

 MCD uses the information collected from you to provide quotations, make telephone contact and to email you marketing information which MCD believes may be of interest to you and your business.
+We may periodically seek customer satisfaction feedback from customers on their experience.
 We also engage in online advertising to keep you up to date with all the latest upcoming events that we think you might be interested in.
 Like many companies, we target you with adverts when you are browsing other websites and apps.
 This is done using a variety of digital marketing tools and ad exchanges using technologies such as pixels and specific services offered by some sites and social networks, such as Facebook’s Custom Audience service.
 The ads you see will be based on your previous activity on our website and social media channels, your purchase history of MCD events and previous adverts you may have interacted with.

 When working exclusively as a data processor, MCD will be acting on the instruction of its client and will work hard to ensure that the client is fully GDPR compliant.